james-d-elliott/inittmpl/README.md

-# inittml
+# inittmpl

 Stupid simple init templating tool.

 ## Behaviour

 Because environment variables have certain characteristics and there may be some nuanced use cases some behaviour flags and defaults are necessary.
+See the full [usage documentation](USAGE.md) for usage information.

 ### Format